shapelets/khiva/doc/sphinx/source/index.rst

 It is just the beginning, so keep tuned, more features are coming ...

-`shapelets-tsa@googlegroups.com
+`shapelets-khiva@googlegroups.com
-<https://groups.google.com/forum/?fromgroups#!forum/shapelets-tsa>`_ is the place for discussions and questions about
+<https://groups.google.com/forum/?fromgroups#!forum/shapelets-khiva>`_ is the place for discussions and questions about
-TSA library.
-We use the `GitHub Issue Tracker <https://github.com/shapelets/tsa/issues>`_ to manage bug reports and feature requests.
+KHIVA library.
+We use the `GitHub Issue Tracker <https://github.com/shapelets/khiva/issues>`_ to manage bug reports and feature requests.

 You can jump right into the package by looking into our :ref:`chapter-gettingstarted`.